horgh/twitter-tcl/README.md

       set up the bot.
   - Why do I see errors like "Read-only application cannot POST" when trying to tweet or follow?
-    - This means Twitter thinks your bot's credentials do not have write permission.
+    - This means your bot's credentials do not have write permission.
       Ensure that the application you set up for the bot is set to have read and write permissions.
 Also ensure that the key and secret you use in `!twit_request_token` match after checking/updating the write permission.
 You should start over from `!twit_request_token`.